 These ingredients have been linked to hormone interference, toxicity to organs and aquatics, persistence in the environment, skin irritation – just to name a few.

-Start with ONE little swap – especially if you feel overwhelmed.
+This is especially important if you feel overwhelmed.
 I don’t recommend going through your cupboards and throwing everything out!
 Look at the products you use the most, check out the ingredients and decide if this is something you really need, and whether a better alternative exists.
 If a DIY option is available (and there are plenty available at TILP!), you might like to have a go at making it.
 Then, once you have the hang of that, find another product you use a lot of and work on swapping that.
 Now, that sounds achievable, doesn’t it?